Skip to main content

 What credit score is needed to lease a car?

 Over the last few years, car leasing has grown in popularity as more Americans than ever choose to lease instead of buy.
-About 20% of new vehicles were leased in 2022 according to Statista.
+About 24% of new vehicles were leased in 2024 according to Experian.

 For many, a car lease can be a more economical option that still puts them behind a valued set of wheels.
 If you are among those shoppers who find leasing suitable to your needs and lifestyle, you've likely asked yourself, what credit score is needed to lease a car?